 The most frequent WordPress questions I hear are related to WordPress CATEGORIES and TAGS.
-People ask ‘What’s the difference between a WordPress Category and a WordPress tag?
+People ask ‘What’s the difference between a WordPress CATEGORY and a WordPress TAG?
 I’m asked ‘Can I have too many Categories or Tags?’

 This is where you divide your blog posts into a few specific categories.
 I just finished putting up a website and blog for a nutritionist who writes about Nutrition, Fitness, Water, and she publishes Recipes, announces Classes and Events, and has the goal to make people more aware of Organics and GMOs.
 So all of her blog posts can be divided into 8 file drawers or CATEGORIES.

-Set Up file folders.
 Once you have your filing cabinet set up you need to make folders.
 Tags are like the labeled tabs that break down your blog posts into topics.
 Using the illustrations, you could have a drawer (or category) called HATS.
 Within that drawer/category are files of posts on that topic.
 Your post titled “Spies Who Use Hats as Disguises” could go into a folder labeled DISGUISES.
 Another post titled “Knit Hats on the Ski Slopes” would go into a folder labeled KNIT HATS.
 On a WordPress blog there aren’t any folders, so these posts would be organized with the Tags called DISGUISES and KNIT HATS.

 So, keep your Categories and Tags simple and relevant.
 You’ll find more people will spend more time reading more posts.